john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 ## Automatic Thresholding

-Image processing literature is replete with automatic thresholding algorithms that are based on a wide range of image properties.
-The benefits of automatic thresholding are:
+Image processing literature is replete with automatic thresholding algorithms that are based on a vast array of image-intrinsic properties.
+What are the benefits of automatic thresholding?

 - No user bias is introduced during *thresholding*,
 - Thresholds are objectively determined and image-specific,
-- They are reproducible, in that an image will always have the same binarization result,
+- They are reproducible, in that an algorithm will always produce the same binarization result for a given image,
-- They are fast and computationally efficient, lending themselves to image preprocessing automation.
+- They are fast, computationally efficient, and easily automated in image analysis and preprocessing workflows.

-Still, automatic thresholding is not a universal, purely objective remedy for bias in threshold-based segmentation.
-Ultimately, the choice of threshold selection algorithm for a specific context or experiment is a user-subjective decision, also based on user perception, experience, and expectations.
+Still, automatic thresholding algorithms are not a universal, purely objective, and bias-free remedy to the threshold segmentation challenges in biomedical imaging and other applications.

+### The Universally Superior Automatic Thresholding Algorithm

+Selecting an automatic thresholding algorithm from among the space of candidate algorithms can be described in terms of Wolpert and Macreary’s {numref}`lunch`.

 ```{math}
 :label: lunch
 \sum_f P(d^y_m|f,m,a_1) = \sum_f P(d^y_m|f,m,a_2),
 ```

-David Wolpert and William Macready claimed that the average performance of any two algorithms $a_1$, and $a_2$ for all problems $f$
+{numref}`lunch` was derived within the context of machine learning algorithms {cite}`wolpertNoFreeLunch1997a`, and classes of objective functions, and states that for any pair of algorithms, the probability distribution of results over the domain of objective functions is independent of the algorithm and identically distributed.
+In other words, “any two algorithms are equivalent when their performance is averaged across all possible problems.”{cite}`wolpertCoevolutionaryFreeLunches2005`

+The so-called “No Free Lunch Theorem for Optimization #1” (NFL) {cite}`wolpertNoFreeLunch1997a` explicitly demonstrates, under certain conditions [^nfl], that no algorithm performs well on all classes of problems within the domain.
+For instance, an automatic thresholding algorithm that performs well on average for mammograms with bimodal pixel value distributions, necessarily does worse on average over the remaining classes and modalities – a problem widely documented in literature surveys {cite}`al-bayatiMammogramImagesThresholding2013` {cite}`sankurSurveyImageThresholding2004`  {cite}`niuResearchAnalysisThreshold2019`.

+[^nfl]: NLF holds if and only if the distribution on objective functions is invariant under the permutation of the space of candidate algorithms{cite}`Streeter2003TwoBC`  {cite}`englishNoMoreLunch2004`.
+Although this condition is theoretically possible, some have argued that it doesn’t necessarily hold in practice.

+So, no universally superior automatic threshold algorithm has been invented that will perform well for all images, modalities, conditions, and needs.

+### Automatic Thresholding Algorithm Selection is Biased

+Wait.
+Didn’t we just cast automatic thresholding as based upon image-intrinsic properties and free of user bias during thresholding?
+Yes, but this doesn’t mean that *algorithm selection* is rigidly objective and bias-free.
+Just as the choice of a manual threshold in [0,256] is based upon user experience, human perception, problem characteristics, and prior expectations concerning the information to be extracted from an image, so too is the choice of an algorithm from the increasing candidate space of thresholding algorithms.
+On one hand, this is a reasonable basis upon which an algorithm can be selected.
+Indeed, the NFL theorem further establishes that the probability distribution of results $P(f)$ is uniform , ,that the probability distribution of performance over a class of that selection of an algorithm is only justified that without knowledge of problem-specific characteristics problem specific knowledge